About Arthur Rank Hospice Charity

 On occasion donors ask that a donation be used for a specific item and that a commemorative plaque is placed in memory of someone nominated by the donor.
 Whilst we do have specific fundraising campaigns that offer naming rights – for example with our capital campaign, in general are unable to offer this opportunity as we believe that an abundance of ‘in memorium’ plaques in the hospice or the gardens creates a less positive environment for patients living with life limiting illnesses or those coming to the end of their lives.

 Our lottery (Your Hospice Lottery) provides an essential source of income for the charity.
 We outsource the running of Your Hospice Lottery to St Helena’s Hospice.
 St Helena’s had run their own Lottery for many years and before agreeing to work with them we investigated their approach and reputation and were assured that their approach is ethical, fair and transparent.
-More than 85% of our Lottery players have been recruited through cold calling by canvassers and this equates to circa £300,000 income to date (as of September 2015).
+More than 85% of our Lottery players have been recruited through cold calling by canvassers and this has resulted in raising income of more than £1.1million date (June 2021).
 All canvassers are thoroughly vetted and they adhere to a strict code of conduct and we are confident that their approach is polite and informative.
 More information about Your Hospice Lottery can be found HERE.

 In the rare occasion when a canvasser has been found to be too persistent, we have investigated their approach and if the complaint is upheld, that canvassers contract is terminated.